Investors who plan to

 - preparing financial statements.

-Our team of accountants in Georgia can assist foreign and local companies in maintaining the above mentioned documents in accordance with the applicable legislation, which is given by the
+Our team of accountants in Georgia can assist foreign and local companies in maintaining the above mentioned documents in accordance with the applicable legislation, which is given by the Law on Accounting and Financial Audit.

 Investors can also receive assistance in completing audit procedures as well.
 Audit services can be used for measuring the performance of a business in a given time.
-Furthermore, our services for accounting in Georgia also include professional assistance on mergers and acquisitions or company liquidation.
+Furthermore, our services for accounting in Georgia also include professional assistance onmergers and acquisitionsor company liquidation.

-accounting services in Croatia or other countries, we can put you in touch with our local partners.
-Our
+If you need accounting services in Croatia or other countries, we can put you in touch with our local partners.
+Our accountants in Georgia cooperate with other teams in different countries.

 What are the reporting obligations of companies in Georgia?

-companies in Georgia that develop commercial activities, including legal structures that do not have as a main purpose the financial gain (as it can be the case on non-profit organization) must maintain financial documents.
+All companies in Georgia that develop commercial activities, including legal structures that do not have as a main purpose the financial gain (as it can be the case on non-profit organization) must maintain financial documents.

 This is required so that they can justify their financial situation and the ways in which the respective financial assets have been distributed/invested.
-Thus, all investors who will
+Thus, all investors who will open a company in Georgiawill need to maintain financial documents.

 The manner in which this is done varies based on 2 main characteristics: